siobhanlgorman/favoureats/README.md

 * Balsamiq
 * Google Dev Tools
 * Favicon.cc
-* ???
-Am I responsive
+* [Techsini](https://techsini.com/multi-mockup/index.php) was used for the site mockups
 * Google Sheets - for the data models
 * Icon
 * Favicon